Methodology

 W2: Task Decomposition

 Strong task decomposition is especially critical for developers working on AI-assisted codebases.
-The difference between a developer who asks AI to "build me a login system" and one who decomposes the problem into authentication flow design, token management, UI components, and test cases — and knows which subtasks to delegate to AI — is the difference between unreliable output and production-ready code.
+The difference between a developer who asks AI to "build me a login system" and one who decomposes the problem into authentication flow design, token management, UI components, and test cases — and knows which subtasks to delegate — is the difference between unreliable output and production-ready code.

 W3: Domain Application